WebAssembly/design/Semantics.md

   * `f32.atomic.store`: (no conversion) atomically store 4 bytes
   * `f64.atomic.store`: (no conversion) atomically store 8 bytes

-Atomic read-modify-write (RMW) operators atomically read a value from a memory index, modify the value, and store the resulting value to the same memory index.
+Atomic read-modify-write (RMW) operators atomically read a value from an address , modify the value, and store the resulting value to the same address.
 All RMW operators return the value read from memory before the modify operation was performed.

+The RMW operators have two operands, an address and a value used in the modify operation.

 The sign-agnostic operations are further described [below](#32-bit-integer-operators).